-CONTROL TOWERS OF EAST ANGLIA

-When traveling through the low-lying countryside of East Anglia, one might see, off in the distance, a square-shaped concrete tower located in the middle of a farmer's grain field.
+HP HISTORICAL PERSPECTIVE CONTROL TOWERS OF EAST ANGLIA When traveling through the low-lying countryside of East Anglia, one might see, off in the distance, a square-shaped concrete tower located in the middle of a farmer's grain field.
 This would be the once-active control tower of a WWII American bomber base and self-contained military village.
 Clustered closely together, these bases comprised a war front, one of the strangest war fronts in all of history.
 It was from these bases, beginning in August 1942, that the Eighth Air Force flew the first of nearly 1,000 missions against Nazi Germany.
 Every one of these strikes was directed, from takeoff to landing, by the highly trained personnel in these ancient-looking stone towers.
 Today they are priceless pieces of wartime archeology that have been restored and revived by local residents as museums.
 With England's constantly changing island weather, its perpetual cloud cover, and the immense number of bomber bases crowded into this small region, conducting air operations was exceedingly chancy, sometimes nearly as risky as the time spent by the bombers in enemy flak fields over their targets.
 When the big brown bombers returned home from Germany, they were "counted in" by air commanders standing on the open-air observation decks of the stone towers.
 And from here ambulances and fire trucks were rushed out to the landing strips to bring back the wounded and the dead and to put out furious oil fires caused by crash landings.
 Thousands of bomber boys died on English soil, not only in the air over the Reich.
 Several of the towers have been turned into museums containing memorabilia and artifacts both from the airmen who flew here and from the civilians who lived alongside.
 Thorpe Abbotts has dedicated their museum to the 100th Bombardment Group while Bury St. Edmunds is in remembrance of the 94th Bombardment Group.
 Many of the volunteers who maintain these control tower museums are the descendants of the locals who welcomed, and sometimes tolerated, the brash, gum-chewing Americans in the summer of 1943.
 Photo: On the roof of a control tower of a US Bomber station in Britain, Lt.
 Ernest W. Wagner of Philadelphia, PA, operates a searchlight as he 'talks' with planes in the air.
 This equipment was supplied by Britain to US forces, October 1, 1943.
 Courtesy of Bettmann/Getty Images.

-Photo: 94th Bombardment Group in Bury St. Edmunds.
-Courtesy of IWM, Roger Freeman Collection.

-Rougham
+ITINERARY ITINERARY

-From Bury St. Edmunds, also known as Rougham Air Field, the men of the 94th Bombardment Group flew more than 300 missions over the German Reich.
-The Rougham Control Tower is one of the best-preserved military buildings in the region, and dedicated volunteers carry on the legacy of the Americans who called Bury St. Edmunds home for almost three years.
-This afternoon is free to take advantage of Bury St. Edmund's historic charm with a visit to one of the many local pubs or a stroll through the magnificent Abbey Gardens.
-Tonight, gather with the group for dinner.

-Accommodations: The Angel Hotel (B, L, D)

-Photo: Vaportrails from USE ighth Air Force fighters streaking through the skies above and through a B-17 flying fortress formation as the fighters comb the sky for possible enemy planes over northern Germany to attack transportation facilities.
+Photo: Guests Royal Observor Corps room in the Guildhall of Bury St. Edmunds.
+Parham FromFrom Framlingham, also known as Parham Air Field, the men of the 390th Bomb Group flew missions through the end of the war.
+Through hitting targets in Normandy before D-Day to dropping food to the Dutch during the "Hunger Winter," the 390th aided significantly in the Allied victory.
+The 390th Museum at Parham is unique in the region for its section on the British Resistance Organization.
+British operatives were trained to go into action in the event of a German invasion.
+Parham features a recreated underground bunker typical of those designed for potential use against the Germans.
+This afternoon and evening are free to take advantage of Bury St. Edmund's historic charm with a visit to one of the many local pubs or a stroll through the magnificent Abbey Gardens.
+Accommodations: The Angel Hotel (B, L, D) Photo: Vapor trails from US Eighth Air Force fighters streaking through the skies above and through a B-17 flying fortress formation as the fighters comb the sky for possible enemy planes over northern Germany to attack transportation facilities.
 Courtesy of Bettmann/Getty Images.